gcobb321/icloud3_v3_docs/docs/chapters/6_tracking-issues.md

   Not changing to Away when you leave a zone means iCloud3 is not getting the zone exit trigger from the Mobile app.
 Check the following:

   - Verify the Mobile App device_tracker entity name has not changed.

   - Go to *Configuration &gt; iCloud3 Devices &gt; Select device&gt; Mobile App device_tracker entity* and verify the tracked device has a valid Mobile App device_tracker entity assigned.

   - The HA mobile app integration is not installed.

   - Go to *Installing and Configuring iCloud3 &gt; Step #2 - Install the Mobile App on your iPhone or iPad* for more information.

-  - The Mobile app device_tracker entity location is not being updated by the Mobile app +
++ The Mobile app device_tracker entity location is not being updated by the Mobile app +

     The Mobile App logs events as they take place, including location changes and zone enter/exit activity.
 On the device, open the Mobile App.
 Select *HA Settings &gt; Companion App &gt; Debugging*.
 Then select *Event Log* to see what events the Mobile App responded to or *Location History* to display a map showing the devices location at various times.

   - Check the device_tracker state value to see if is being updated.
 Go to *Developer Tools &gt; States &gt; device_tracker entity* and see if the zone name is displayed.
 The value is *not_home* when you are not in a zone and the zone>s name when you are in a zone.
-    - Verify the Mobile App is sharing location information.
+  - erify the Mobile App is sharing location information.
 Go to *Installing and Configuring iCloud3 &gt; Step #2 - Install the Mobile App on your iPhone or iPad* for screenshots of the correct settings.
   - Tracking Monitors can be displayed in the Event Log that show update activity.
 Select *Event Log &gt; Actions &gt; Show/Hide Tracking Monitors*.
 Look at the state change and trigger change values and times they changed.
 See *Debugging with Tracking Monitors* below.